By using this site, you agree to the Privacy Policy and Terms of Use.

 Muscle mass shows protective association

 Perhaps more striking was the protective association observed with skeletal muscle mass.
-Participants with greater muscle mass consistently showed younger brain age estimates, suggesting that muscle tissue may play a crucial role in maintaining cognitive health as we age.
+Participants with greater muscle mass consistently showed younger brain age estimates, according to the findings presented by Meysami and colleagues at RSNA 2025.

-The clinical implications suggest that preserving muscle mass while reducing visceral fat may be more important for long-term brain health than weight loss alone.
+The clinical implications suggest that preserving muscle mass while reducing visceral fat may be more important for long-term brain health than weight loss alone, according to the RSNA 2025 presentation.

 Limitations and future research directions